KnowledgeBoat Logo

 Example — Silk Cotton

-(iv) Diagram of a simple leaf with reticulate venation:
+(iv) A simple leaf with reticulate venation:

 (iv) Diagram of a simple leaf with reticulate venation: Concise Biology Solutions ICSE Class 6.